1. Key Characteristics

 The double coat has a wiry and dense outer coat and a soft and short undercoat.
 Coat colors include black and tan, grizzle and tan, and black grizzle and tan.

 2. Where They Came From

-The American Kennel Club officially recognized the breed in 1888, and the Welsh Terrier Club of America was formed in 1900.
+The AKC officially recognized the breed in 1888, and the Welsh Terrier Club of America was formed in 1900.